-Below the highest widest ceiling arch is a Small buttress is the start the climb.
+Below the highest and widest ceiling arch is a small buttress which is the start to this climb.
 After the easy buttress move left to gain the right facing inside corner.

 Trad gear and 1/4" bolts.
 These bolts have got to be deteriorated.
 No rappel anchors.